SSRN Author Page

 Director, Criminal Justice Institute

 Sandra Guerra Thompson is the Newell H. Blakely Professor in Law and Director of the Criminal Justice Institute at the University of Houston Law Center.
 She is the recipient of the University of Houston's Distinguished Leadership in Teaching Excellence Award in 2015, as well as the Teaching Excellence Award in 2003 and the Ethel Baker Faculty Award in 2000.
 Her recent book is Cops in Lab Coats: Curbing Wrongful Convictions with Independent Forensic Laboratories (Carolina Academic Press 2015), favorably reviewed in the Michigan Law Review, Ohio State Journal of Criminal Law, and Boston Review.

 Professor Thompson is an elected member of the American Law Institute and was appointed to the Board of Advisors for the Institute's sentencing reform project.
 In 2000, she served as Chair of the Criminal Justice Section of the Association of American Law Schools.
-She was named one of the top 25 Women of Vision for 2009 by Hispanic Business magazine.
+She was named one of the top 25 Women of Vision in 2009 by Hispanic Business magazine.
 In 1996, she became the first Latina tenured law professor in the State of Texas.

 B.A., Yale University; J.D., Yale University